ViniBjazevich/monorepo-example/README.md

 You should now be able to push your fullstack app to github

 ## Start Application:
-- Install Dependencies and run both client and server:
+### Install Dependencies and run both client and server:
-- - Set up client:
+- Set up client:
   * $ cd client
   * $ npm install
   * $ npm start
-  * In separate terminal:
+- Set up server (in separate terminal):
   * $ cd server
   * $ npm install
   * $ npm start